-On an average day, approximately 550 seventh graders can be found exploring the wonders of CUNY and imagining themselves as future college students.
+CUNY Explorers has hosted up to 70,000 middle school students annually during in-person visits.
+On an average day, approximately 150 students could be found exploring the wonders of CUNY and imagining themselves as future college students.

 Schools in District 75, District 79, and those with high numbers of English Language Learners are provided tailored support through partnerships with campus accessibility and resource offices.